bparanj/crystal/computer/electronics/basics/mats.md

 ### Conclusion

-While a multimeter can be used to roughly determine if a mat is an ESD mat or a soldering mat, it is not as precise as a resistivity meter.
-If you need an accurate assessment, especially for ESD safety standards, using a dedicated resistivity meter is recommended.
+Multimeter can be used to roughly determine if a mat is an ESD mat or a soldering mat.
+It is not as precise as a resistivity meter.
+If you need an accurate assessment for ESD safety standards, use a dedicated resistivity meter.
 However, for a quick and general check, a multimeter can suffice.